Yesterday evening I gave my daughter a cigarette and we sat down and smoked together. She is only 14. Shocking? irresponsible? Bad?

 Well first I am going to tell you what I said to my daughter and then I will tell you why.
 And perhaps I should warn that a lot of people may think I am very bad and very wrong.

 Firstly I told her that I was pleased she felt she could be open and honest with me about this and that I hoped she would always feel that way.
 I told her I thought she was too young to be smoking regularly.
 I admitted that Cassie and I were heavy smokers who speak openly about the positive side of smoking but I also stated that we are undoubtedly addicts and that nicotine is very quick and easy to get addicted to and I didn’t want her to become addicted at such a young age.
 I said I didn’t want to think of her dying of a horrible disease and I gave her a mini lecture on the health risks of smoking (which of course she knew anyway).
 I said I was never going to buy her cigarettes or increase her allowance just so that she could afford them.
 However, I also said that I don’t mind her smoking the occasional cigarette and I don’t think it is a big sin.
 I said that she shouldn’t expect Cassie or myself to offer her our cigarettes at home or when we go out, but that it might happen from time to time.
 I said we would have great respect for her if, over the next few years she decided not to smoke at all and that if she decided that, we would completely stop smoking at home in order to make it easier for her.
-But on the other hand once she was 14, if she still wanted to smoke I would write her a permission to use the smokers area at school and that she could smoke in our smoking areas at home without having to ask about it again.
+But on the other hand as she was 14, I would write her a permission to use the smokers area at school and that she could smoke in our smoking areas at home without having to ask about it again.